 Further, the treaty eliminates tariffs on 95% of bilateral trade in consumer and industrial products within five years.
 In addition to tariff reductions, KORUS eliminates or restricts many non-tariff barriers for both goods and services.
 KORUS commits to broad market access for services in many economic sectors.
 Including, but not limited to energy, entertainment, audio-visual, healthcare, financial services.
 Insurance, professional services (e.g., legal, accounting), distribution, express shipment and telecommunications.”

 How the Process of South Korean Legal Market Entry Will Work

-US law firms Ropes & Gray, Paul Hastings, Sheppard Mullin and others have already applied to the South Korean Ministry of Justice for permission to open a representative office in the country.
+US law firms Ropes & Gray, Paul Hastings, Sheppard Mullin.
+Others have already applied to the South Korean Ministry of Justice for permission to open a representative office in the country.
 Britain’s Magic Circle law firm Clifford Chance has also applied, reports Nathan McMurray in Korea Law Today.

 The firms will be permitted to begin operations in July of this year.
 Already there is cooperation as two Korean Law firms (smaller firms than the largest 5 South Korean firms) represented two US law firms in their applications.
 So cooperation among domestic firms and their overseas new market entrants is moving forward.

-Another interesting development is that as a result of the agreement, the International Bar Association recently announced its’ decision to open only its fourth office.
-The IBA’s new office in South Korea will compliment already exisiting offices in London, Brazil and the UAE.
+Another interesting development is that as a result of the agreement.
+The International Bar Association recently announced its’ decision to open only its fourth office.
+The IBA’s new office in South Korea will complement already exisiting offices in London, Brazil and the UAE.